 To make these Cucumber Martinis, you will need:

-- Some thick Cucumber slices.
-You can use any cucumbers you like, such as English cucumber.
-I prefer mini Persian cucumbers.
+Some thick Cucumber slices.
+You can use any cucumbers you like, such as English cucumbers.
+I prefer mini Persian cucumbers for this recipe, since they are more delicate and muddle well.
 You'll muddle these until they are nice and pulverized in a cocktail shaker to release all their flavor.
+If you opt to use traditional garden cucumbers or English cucumbers, you may want to go with thin slices to make them easier to muddle.

 Serving and Garnish